U.S. death toll hits 65 from coronavirus as Fed takes aggressive action to bolster economy

 The U.S. containment measures have so far been mild compared to the nationwide lockdowns imposed in Italy, France and Spain.
 However, Ohio and Illinois on Sunday ordered all bars and restaurants to close, although carry-out and delivery are still allowed.

 “I think Americans should be prepared that they are going to have to hunker down significantly more than we as a country are doing,” Fauci said on NBC’s “Meet the Press.”
-Elderly people and those with underlying conditions need to be especially cautious.

 Fauci said he did not see domestic travel restrictions in the immediate future.